microfeed/microfeed/README.md

 ### Step 4: Make a few clicks on Cloudflare dashboard

-To manage your site, you'll use the admin dashboard at ${CLOUDFLARE_PROJECT_NAME}.pages.dev/admin
+To manage your site, you'll use the admin dashboard at ${CLOUDFLARE_PROJECT_NAME}.pages.dev/admin, for example, [https://microfeed-org.pages.dev/admin/](https://microfeed-org.pages.dev/admin/) (the admin dashboard needs to be protected by Cloudflare Zero Trust).

 The first time you access the admin dashboard, you'll follow the checklist to finish up setup:
 * R2 Public Bucket URL